Skip to main content

 Run Aggregations

-The STATS command is the core of log analytics in LynxDB.
-It computes aggregation functions over events, optionally grouped by one or more fields.
+The stats stage is the core of log analytics in LynxDB.
+It computes aggregate functions over events, optionally grouped by one or more fields.
 This guide covers all the aggregation patterns you need for day-to-day log analysis.

 Basic counting